 We are working on solutions such as micro generation (solar/wind) and other options such as reducing demand.

-Also, this year we have set up a 15,000 litres bio-diesel target to run our festival generators, which should importantly reduce our carbon emissions.
+Also, this year we have set up a 23,000 litres bio-diesel target to run our on-site generators, which should importantly reduce our carbon emissions.

 These volunteer positions help work the recycling initiatives throughout the festival.
 You need to be full of energy, not mind getting your hands dirty and are a passionate recycler.
 If you don’t have a green bone in your body, don’t bother applying – unless you go and get yourself a crash course on recycling and the environment – then come back to us!